-- 1. This general permit allows for sewage sludge generated at the facility to be sent to an off-site preparer/another permitted facility for further treatment and/or ultimate disposal. - 2.
-The permittee will report on an annual basis the amount of sewage sludge sent to the off-site preparer during the most recent calendar year.
+- 1. This general permit allows for sewage sludge generated at the facility to be sent to another permitted facility and/or third party for further treatment and/or ultimate disposal. - 2.
+The permittee will report on an annual basis the amount of sludge sent to the off-site preparer/permitted facility during the most recent calendar year.
 The annual report shall be submitted to EPD no later than February 19 of the following year. - 3.
-The permittee will maintain sludge handling records in accordance with Part II.J. of the general permit. - 4.
+The permittee will maintain sludge handling records in accordance with Part II.B. of the Permit. - 4.
 The permittee will notify EPD in writing of any planned changes to the permittee's sewage sludge use or disposal practices.